corazawaf/coraza.io/content/docs/tutorials/coreruleset.md

 ## Installation

-Core Ruleset can be normally installed by importing each required file in the following order:
+Core Ruleset can be installed by importing each required file in the following order:

 ```sh
 wget https://raw.githubusercontent.com/corazawaf/coraza/v3/dev/coraza.conf-recommended -O coraza.conf